 - 1. All children start the day at the beginning on no colour. - 2.
-If their behaviour falls below expectations, they may receive a verbal warning and be put onto Green.
-Depending on the behaviour exhibited, a pupil may not be put on Green immediately.
-If they turn their behaviour around, they can come off Green and back to no colour. - 3.
-If their behaviour continues to fall below expectations, the pupil will move up to Blue and be given a written warning (on the teacher's desk and not for the rest of the class to see).
-At this point, the pupil can move back to Green if their behaviour improves, and potentially back to no colour if they continue to make good choices. - 4.
-If their behaviour continues to fall below expectations, they will move to Yellow.
-Once on Yellow, the pupil will spend 5 minutes of their break or lunch with a member of staff on duty.
-During this 5 minutes, the teacher will conduct a restorative conversation with the pupil and discuss their behaviour and how they can improve it. - 5.
-If a pupil is on Yellow and their behaviour continues to fall below expectations, they will move to Orange.
+If their behaviour falls below expectations (see chart on next page), they will receive a verbal warning and be put onto Green. - 3.
+If their behaviour continues to fall below expectations or escalates further, the pupil will move up to Blue (on the teacher's desk and not for the rest of the class to see). - 4.
+If their behaviour continues to fall below expectations or escalates further, they will move to Yellow.
+Once on Yellow, the pupil will spend 5 minutes time out with a member of staff.
+A restorative conversation will take place at a convenient time. - 5.
+If a pupil is on Yellow and their behaviour continues to fall below expectations or escalates further, they will move to Orange.
 At this point, the teacher will take the pupil to the parallel class for 10 minutes for supervised withdrawal.
-Again, a restorative conversation will take place, at a convenient time. - 6.
+Again, a restorative conversation will take place at a convenient time. - 6.
 If a pupil's behaviour continues to fall below expectations and is more extreme, they will move onto Red.
-At this point, the pupil will be removed from the classroom and spend part of the day with a member of SMT in another classroom or other appropriate area in school, away from their class.
+At this point, the pupil will be removed from the classroom and spend part of the day with a member of SMT/SLT in another classroom or other appropriate area in school, away from their class.
 In this class / space, they will be expected to complete work and be encouraged to reset themselves to go back into class at some point during that day (if the incident takes place in the afternoon, it is likely that they will not return to their class until the next morning).
+Again, a restorative conversation will take place, at a convenient time.